flojoy-ai/docs/docs/instruments-wiki/Multimeters/Lakeshore-425/Lakeshore-425.md

 print("Standard Deviation: ", std)
 ```

 This script creates a class `LakeShore425` that represents the LakeShore 425 Gaussmeter.
-It provides methods and properties to interact with the instrument, such as setting the unit, range, and measurement mode, as well as performing measurements and retrieving the field value.
+It provides high-level methods for interacting with the instrument, such as setting the unit, range, and measurement mode.
+The `measure` method allows you to perform a measurement of a given number of points and returns the mean and standard deviation of the measured field values.

-In the example usage section, it demonstrates how to connect to the instrument using a serial adapter, set the unit and range, and perform a measurement of 10 points.
-The mean and standard deviation of the measurements are then printed.
+In the example usage section, a serial adapter is created to connect to the instrument.
+Then, an instance of the `LakeShore425` class is created using the adapter.
+The unit and range are set, and a measurement of 10 points is performed.
+The mean and standard deviation are then printed to the console.

 </TabItem>
 <TabItem value="Pytango" label="Pytango">